shield-lat/shield-console/README.md

 2. Use Biome for linting and formatting
 3. Keep components small and composable
 4. Maintain type definitions in `lib/types.ts`
-5. Test authentication flows with demo credentials
+5. Test with both mock data and real API

 ## License

-Proprietary – Shield Fintech Edition
+MIT License – Shield Fintech Edition